PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 07:59:17
+Last updated: 2024-04-06 07:59:50
-Random Quote: Get ready, Cleveland.
-The last man to screw you that hard and then disappear, was LeBron James! - Barney Stinson
+Random Quote: A reader lives a thousand lives before he dies.
+The man who never reads lives only one.  -  Jojen Reed